block42-blockchain-company/terra-node-telegram-bot/README.md

 Leave it empty or remove it to only monitor public Node information.
 - `SLACK_WEBHOOK` to the webhook of your Slack channel to receive notifications on [Slack](https://slack.com).
 Leave it empty or remove it to not get notified via Slack.
+- `LCD_ENDPOINT` to your Node's IP if you have setup the Light Client Daemon on your Node.
+If not, leave this variable empty or remove it to use the public `lcd.terra.dev` lcd server.

 Optionally set
 - `MNEMONIC` to your 24-word mnemonic phrase of your wallet you want to vote with